MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/load-dataflow-metadata-into-excel-online.md

+---
-# Load Data into Excel Online and build Power BI report
+title: Load Data into Excel Online and build a dataflows monitoring report with Power BI
+description: How to use the dataflows connector templates in Power Automate to created a dataflows monitoring report in Power BI
+author: mideboer

+ms.service: powerquery
+ms.reviewer: kvivek
+ms.topic: conceptual
+ms.date: 15/2/2020
+ms.author: mideboer
+---
 In this step-by-step example we will show you how to set up your own monitoring dashboard for Power BI and/or Power Platform dataflows:

 ![An example of folder structure](media/dashboard.PNG)